-Most content types are Assets.
-In the Creating Web Content tutorial, you examined the most common type of asset: web content.
+Any type of content in Liferay DXP is considered an asset.
+In the Creating Web Content chapter, you examined Liferay DXP’s most common type of asset: web content.
 Other types of assets include blog posts, wiki articles, message board posts, bookmarks, and documents.
-Developers can define custom asset types that use the asset framework, which provides support for tags, categories, vocabularies, comments, ratings, and asset relationships.
+It’s possible for developers to define custom asset types that utilize Liferay DXP’s asset framework.
+Originally, the asset framework was created to provide a mechanism for adding tags to blog entries, wiki articles, and web content without reimplementing the same functionality multiple times.
+The asset framework has been greatly extended since then and it now supports tags, categories, vocabularies, comments, ratings, and asset relationships.

-The Asset Publisher application displays assets.
-It has many configuration options which you’ll cover in this chapter.
-By default, Asset Publisher displays abstracts (previews) of recently published assets with links to their full views.
+The Asset Publisher application is designed to display multiple assets.
+It has quite a few configuration options which you’ll cover in this chapter.
+By default, abstracts (previews) of recently published assets are displayed by the Asset Publisher app and links to their full views are provided.
 You can configure the Asset Publisher app to display a table of assets, a list of asset titles, or the full content of assets.
-You can also make it display only certain kinds of assets, and you choose how many items to display in a list.
+You can also configure the Asset Publisher to display only certain kinds of assets and you choose how many items to display in a list.
+The Asset Publisher app is very useful for displaying chosen types of content, for displaying recent content, and for allowing users to browse content by tags and categories.
+The Asset Publisher is designed to integrate with the Tags Navigation and Categories Navigation apps to allow this.

 - Adding relationships between assets